Reviews

+Lake Isle is receiving enthusiastic reviews, reproduced here in their entirety.
 Three of the reviews, that of Kirkus, the I.P.Vt.
-Historical Society, and the Small Press Bookwatch all point out that LAKE ISLE is "suitable for all ages," as the author intended it to be.
-The book is targeted for dog-lovers, and not for any particular age group, and so can be listed appropriately in General Fiction.
-Nevertheless, the reviews from Reader Views Kids are written by young persons with their parents' help, and LAKE ISLE's reviewer in this instance is 12 years old.
-This review demonstrates LAKE ISLE's appropriateness for young people, too, for whom it merits a Young Adult listing, as well.
+Historical Society, and the Small Press Bookwatch, all point out that Lake Isle is “suitable for all ages,” as the author intended it to be.
+The book is targeted for dog lovers and not for any particular age group, so it can be listed appropriately in General Fiction.
+Nevertheless, the reviews from Reader Views Kids are written by young persons with their parents’ help, and Lake Isle’s reviewer in this instance is 12 years old.
+This review demonstrates Lake Isle’s appropriateness for young people, too, for whom it merits a Young Adult listing, as well.

-Kirkus Reviews
+Kirkus Review

 Tobi Little Deer